jbernadas/hide_n_search/README.md

 # hide_n_search

 This is a Drupal 8 module that hides the default search bar and replaces it with a magnifying glass toggle button.
+It is very lightweight because it reuses all the icons that come with the Bootstrap 3 parent theme for Drupal 8.

 To install simply download or clone this into your modules folder and then activate the module in Drupal.
 Once activated a new block will be available in the Place Block list of your site.
 You have to put this block below the default